gionnelapuz/Python_Directory_Sorter/README.md

   * Lets you just run the script once if you need to use it.

 # How to use
-Just replace the paths on the on the **Settings variable** to where the files should go based on their extensions and if you want set a scheduler that would automatically sort the files.
+Just replace the paths on the on the **Settings variable** to where the files should go based on their extensions

 * **AutoSort.py**
-  * Since I am currently using windows and I want the script to run on startup, I created the .bat file to help me with it
+  * Since I am currently using Windows and I want the script to run on startup, I created a **.bat** file to help me with it and will use **pythonw.exe** when calling the script so that the console window wont pop up
+    * `
+       cd "C:\Users\Name\Python_Directory_Sorter"
-    * `pythonw.exe -c "from AutoSort import *; getInput('start')"`
+       start pythonw.exe -c "from AutoSort import *; getInput('start')";
+      `